es-tooling/module-replacements/CONTRIBUTING.md

 When using the `native` type:

-- The mapping generally does not need a `url`, but if it does then it's because ...
+- The mapping generally does not need a `url`
 - The replacement should have a `url` to its external documentation (e.g. MDN or Node docs)
 - If it's a web standard, then the replacement should have a `webFeatureId` (these come from the [`web-features` dataset](https://github.com/web-platform-dx/web-features/tree/main/features))
 - If it's a Node built-in, then the replacement should have a `nodeFeatureId` (these are of the form `{ moduleName: string, exportName?: string }`.
 For example, `fs` would be `{"moduleName": "fs"}`, while `fs.readFile` would be `{"moduleName": "fs", "exportName": "readFile"}`)